brunoRenzo6/LLM-based_IR_for_B2B_Matchmaking/README.md

 (Note that the “summarizing snippets” process is not based on the project description, but only on the seller snippets.
 This way we avoid the summaries being biased towards the project descriptions and indeed present reliable summaries of the sellers.)

-This repo is an AI refactored version of the raw code used during the research (which was distributed in many .ipynb files, in fact)
+In this repo we present an AI refactored version of the raw code used during the research.
+The goal is to enhance the presentation of the architecture, since the raw (human written) code was, in fact, distributed in many .ipynb.